Modern Slavery Act

 Further details about our business and supply chain are provided below.

-Our business, Arch Resourcing Ltd, are one of the UK's premier providers of Social Care and Healthcare professionals recruiting into temporary and permanent positions across the UK.
+Our business, Arch Resourcing Ltd, is one of the UK's premier providers of Social Care and Healthcare professionals recruiting into temporary and permanent positions across the UK.
 Established in 2011, we specialise in providing recruitment services to the social care and health care industry.
 Our clients include the National Health Service and Not-For-Profit Organisations.

 Our supply chain is as follows: we work on behalf of local authorities, charities and the private and voluntary sectors recruiting HCPC registered and Social Care / Healthcare professionals in all disciplines within Social Care and Healthcare.